prezi/dashboard-controller/README.md

 Introduction
 ------------------

-Use the Dashboard Controller program to remotely open urls on browser windows.
+Use the [Astapor](http://gameofthrones.wikia.com/wiki/Astapor) program to remotely open urls on browser windows.

-Our implemented system uses [Google Chrome](http://www.google.com/chrome/) web browser.
-Slave runs on Raspberry Pis or Mac Minis connected to monitors.
+Slave runs on Raspberry Pis or Apple Mac Minis connected to monitors.
 The master runs on one Raspberry Pi or Apple Mac Mini.
 Together, they make a delicious Apple-Raspberry-Pi system.

 For more details, please refer to our [GitHub wiki](https://github.com/prezi/dashboard-controller/wiki).